-Additionally, I am a chartered member of the British Psychological Society (BPS) and I am registered with the Health and Care Professions Council (HCPC) and a fully accredited Clinical Integrative Psychotherapist with the UK Council for Psychotherapy (UKCP).
-I abide by the UKCP and BPS strict ethical frameworks for good practice in ‘Counselling and Psychotherapy’.
-Within these, I am required to maintain client confidentiality and I attend regular supervision of my clinical practice so that I conscientiously provide my clients with an ethically sound and professional service.
+In the UK, I hold a chartered membership with the British Psychological Society (BPS) and am registered with the Health and Care Professions Council (HCPC).
+As a fully accredited Chartered Counselling Psychologist, I adhere to the stringent ethical frameworks for good practice in ‘Counselling and Psychotherapy’ set forth by HCPC and BPS.
+Upholding client confidentiality, I actively engage in regular supervision of my clinical practice, ensuring that I consistently deliver an ethically sound and professional service to my clients.

 Conferences & Publications